Board members of Texas electrical grid operator resign after deadly winter storm, power crisis

 Texas Republican Gov. Greg Abbott said he welcomed the resignations

-The top board members of Texas's Electric Reliability Council of Texas (ERCOT) announced that they would resign from their posts on Wednesday after a deadly winter storm system left millions without power amid subzero temperatures.
+The top board members of the Electric Reliability Council of Texas (ERCOT) announced that they would resign from their posts on Wednesday after a deadly winter storm system left millions without power amid subzero temperatures.

-In a Tuesday letter to their fellow board members -- there are 16 in total -- Chairwoman Sally Talberg and vice chairman Peter Cramton, Terry Bulger and Raymond Hepper wrote that their "hearts go out to all Texans" who had to go without electricity, heat, water, and "face the tragic consequences of this emergency."
+In a Tuesday letter to their fellow board members -- there are 16 in total -- Chairwoman Sally Talberg and vice-chairman Peter Cramton, Terry Bulger and Raymond Hepper wrote that their "hearts go out to all Texans" who had to go without electricity, heat, water and "face the tragic consequences of this emergency."

 TEXAS UTILITY CUSTOMER FILES $1B LAWSUIT AGAINST GRIDDY AFTER ELECTRIC BILL TOPS $9,000